 As many as one-third of men and half of all women experience regular headaches.
 Severe headaches like migraines are frequently incapacitating if you don’t have a way to manage them effectively.
-At OrthoCare in Harlingen, Texas, the skilled physicians led by Sujan Gogu, DO, and Jose A. Cobos, MD, use the latest innovative solutions to ease your headache pain long-term.
+At OrthoCare in Harlingen, Texas, the skilled physicians led by Sujan Gogu, DO, and Stephanie Baker, MD, use the latest innovative solutions to ease your headache pain long-term.
 Learn more about pharmaceutical and injection management of headaches by booking your appointment by phone or through online scheduling now.

 There are several different indicators that it’s time to seek pain management help for your headaches.
 If your headaches are chronic — lasting for three months or longer — it’s a long-term issue requiring care.

 Even if your headaches are inconsistent — happening daily for a few weeks and then vanishing for a while, for example — recurrent pain is a good reason to see the headache specialists at OrthoCare.

 If you have headache pain that sometimes causes you to miss work, time with your loved ones, social activities, sports, or any of your other regular activities, it’s definitely worth seeking a solution so you never have to miss out.

 Migraines can trigger a range of severe symptoms, which often include:

 The frequency of migraine headaches can be different for everyone, but it’s not uncommon to have these painful headaches at least a few times a month.

 A migraine can last for up to 72 hours, which means that without treatment, you could lose far too many days out of your life to headaches if you don’t seek help to manage your pain.